babel/babel/README.md

 #### Require hook

 All subsequent files required by node will be transformed by 6to5.
-An ES6 polyfill is also required negating the [polyfill caveat](#polyfill).
+The polyfill specified in [Polyfill](#polyfill) is also required.

 ```javascript
 require("6to5/register");